mrockwood/mikerockwood.com/content/docs/offcanvas.md

-+++
+---
-title = "Off-canvas"
+title: Off-canvas
-description = "Create an off-canvas sidebar that slides in and out of the page, which is perfect for creating mobile navigations."
+description: Create an off-canvas sidebar that slides in and out of the page, which is perfect for creating mobile navigations.
-+++
+---

 # Off-canvas